GavraMG/OOP-Portfolio-Manager-/README.md

 - **Update Prices:** Ability to update investment prices, ensuring the portfolio reflects current market conditions.
 - **Search Investments:** Fast and intuitive search using HashMaps for keyword and criteria-based filtering.
 - **Total Gain Calculation:** Calculate and display the total gain from all investments, giving users a clear view of their financial performance.
+- **Save and Load Portfolio:** Users can save their portfolio to a text file upon exiting and reload it when starting the application again, ensuring persistence.
 - **User-Friendly GUI:** Built using Java Swing, the system provides a clean, intuitive interface to manage investments.

 <br/>